 D&T Subject Leader: Mrs Wiltshire

 At Gade Valley we follow the ‘Design, Make, Evaluate’ approach to the teaching of D&T, as outlined in the National Curriculum.
-We intend to provide all children with plenty of opportunities throughout each key-stage to develop the technical skills of construction, mechanisms, textiles and cooking and nutrition through an engaging and practical curriculum.
+We intend to provide all pupils with plenty of opportunities throughout each key-stage to develop the technical skills of construction, mechanisms, textiles and cooking and nutrition through an engaging and practical curriculum.

 We aim to carefully monitor and evaluate progress through the use of a bespoke skills and knowledge progression map for each year group.
 This map will be used for planning and assessment to ensure that pupils are acquiring the appropriate D&T skills and knowledge.

 All D&T lessons include the Gade Valley Principles of Teaching and Learning, which are a set of non-negotiables for each lesson, for example, AFL techniques will regularly inform teaching and learning.
-Throughout D&T lessons, children are also encouraged to develop their core skills of literacy and maths.
+Throughout D&T lessons, pupils are also encouraged to develop their core skills of literacy and maths.
 In the Early Years, D&T opportunities are provided throughout expressive arts and design activities during daily busy fingers and child-initiated learning sessions.

 - In the 2020/2021 academic year, the large majority of pupils achieved age related expectations or above.

 - Pupils voice (in Key Stage 1) says that most pupils:

 - are excited for D&T lessons, particularly the practical elements.